mufflyt/birth_control/README.md

 ## Downloads from NEISS
-We downloaded all the data for females with no restrictions.
+We downloaded all the NEISS data for females with no restrictions.
 Then we pulled out the data based on filtering specific words.
 ```r
 NEISS Query Results